RadicalOfficial/Sports-Extension/README.md

 <br>

 > [!warning]
 > Using the player stats block incorrectly will cause bugs.
-Please use actual players, not random letters.
+Please use actual players, not random letters.<br>
 > The days until the Super Bowl date are manually set in the extension.
 We do not want to cause any form of API spam.

 For any bug reports, please send a GitHub issue or pull request.
 Thank you!